 But after the government restructuring on January 1, 2013, the agency was renamed the Customs Administration, Ministry of Finance, and the function of lighthouse management was transferred to the Maritime and Port Bureau, Ministry of Transportation and Communications.

-With 36 appealing lighthouses in distinct architectural features and fascinating histories, Taiwan is a paradise for lighthouse lovers.
+With 36 appealing lighthouses having distinct architectural features and fascinating histories, Taiwan is a paradise for lighthouse lovers.
 In 2016, about 1.2 million people visited the lighthouses that are open to the public.

 Among them, nearly 420,000 people visited Eluanbi Lighthouse (鵝鑾鼻燈塔), and about 110,000 visitors came to Fugui Cape Lighthouse (富貴角燈塔), while approximately 97,000 people visited Sandiao Cape Lighthouse (三貂角燈塔).